vtexdocs/dev-portal-content/docs/guides/Checkout/configuration-section-api-quick-start-guides/update-an-account-orderform-configuration.md

 This guide will describe how to update settings applied currently to every orderForm in a specific account.

-[block:callout]
-{
-  "type": "warning",
-  "body": "Always retrieve the current orderForm configuration before performing an update to ensure that you are modifying only the properties you want.
+>⚠️ Always retrieve the current orderForm configuration before performing an update to ensure that you are modifying only the properties you want.
 Otherwise, old values can be overwritten.
 To get the current orderForm configuration for a specific account, check the [Get orderForm configuration Dev.
-Guide](https://developers.vtex.com/vtex-rest-api/docs/get-orderform-configuration)."
-}
-[/block]
+Guide](https://developers.vtex.com/vtex-rest-api/docs/get-orderform-configuration).

 ## Updating an account's orderForm configuration

 To update an account orderForm configuration, you need to use the [Update orderForm configuration](https://developers.vtex.com/vtex-rest-api/reference/updateorderformconfiguration) endpoint.
 In this request, you must send the `accountname` through the URL address, as shown by the example below: